Why are there so many identical or nonexistent assets in my inventory?

 • Some networks are set up with web proxies that respond to traffic sent to any address, including internal addresses.

 runZero will generally detect when a router or firewall is replying to every connection attempt, and will avoid creating assets based on those responses.
-It can't always do so safely, however, because it might risk losing information about actual devices.
+However, it cannot always do so safely, as this might risk losing information about actual devices.
 So if you have a network appliance that runZero doesn’t detect is spoofing responses, or if genuine device responses are mixed in with the spoof responses, you may end up with a substantial number of identical assets in your inventory.

 In some cases, proxies can become overloaded by scan traffic, and start only responding to some IP addresses, leaving random gaps.
 This will typically prevent runZero from catching them.

 The best solution is to configure the device to ignore the machine hosting the runZero Explorer and not respond to it.
-This is because even if runZero detects the spoofing, the connections and responses still take up network bandwidth, and can make your scans run very slowly.
+Even if runZero detects the spoofing, the connections and responses still consume network bandwidth, and can make your scans run very slowly.
 For web proxies, it may be unintentional that they are responding to internal network connections — typically a proxy is only needed for connections to external web sites.

 Here are a few workarounds if you can’t prevent your device from replying to all connections: